Isavill11/Robot-Control-with-Kinect-Sensor/README.md

 - Implement real-time feedback for gesture corrections.
 - Once implemented, optimize robotic arm control response time.

+7. **Running WIP GUI**

+You will first need to download npm, node package manager.

+Then open the node-electron folder from this repository into its own vscode project. enter 'npm run dev' onto the terminal then you will get a link to a local server where you can develop the gui in real time.

 ## Contributors
 **Isabella Villarreal**